Giddyup Go: Answer version

 Minnie Pearl recorded an answer version of "Giddyup Go", titled "Giddyup Go Answer."
 A departure from her usual comic recordings, Pearl tells the story from the perspective of the manager of the truck stop where the father-son reunion takes place.

 The story depicts the woman's friendship with the elder trucker's one-time wife, who had located to the area with her young son when the marriage broke up.
 It is explained that the woman had a terminal illness that required her to move to a drier climate and start a new life as a waitress.
 The years pass, her ex-husband never happens past the truck stop, and the woman's condition deteriorates further.
 On her deathbed, the woman tells her friend that she wishes for her son to become a truck driver, just like his father.

 In the years following, the narrator watches the trucks drive by, wondering if the man that was at one time her friend's husband, will ever stop.
 Then comes the day where she gets her answer, when the two trucks pull into the parking lot of the truck stop; the song ends just as the father reveals the nameplate on his truck.

-"Giddyup Go-Answer" reached No. 10 on the Billboard Hot Country Singles chart in March 1966 and as Pearl's biggest hit, was her only charting single.
+"Giddyup Go-Answer" reached number 10 on the Billboard Hot Country Singles chart in March 1966 as Pearl's biggest hit; it was her only charting single.

 Covers

 Artists who have covered "Giddyup Go" include Dave Dudley, Del Reeves, Tex Williams, Ferlin Husky, and Australian country singer Nev Nicholls.
-The song also received Dutch covers by Gerard de Vries in the mid sixties, and later on in the early 1990s by Paul de Leeuw, as his character Bob de Rooy.
+The song also received Dutch covers by Gerard de Vries in the mid-'60s, and later on in the early '90s by Paul de Leeuw, as his character Bob de Rooy.
 The later version, however, was a satire version of the song.